 Mortgage Rules Get Tighter

-While the Bank of Canada kept interest rates lower this week, the Government decided to tackle the problem of the ever-increasing consumer debt by tightening regulations on Mortgages and home equity lines of credit.
-As you can read in a few of the following posts, I think the Government got it a little wrong since the issue of increasing debt load is not being carried in Home Equity Credit lines; it is being carried on Credit Cards, yet there are no new rules to regulate those, or Pay Day Loan companies either.
+The Bank of Canada kept interest rates lower this week.
+The Government decided to tackle the problem of the ever-increasing consumer debt.
+They are tightening regulations on Mortgages and home equity lines of credit.
+As you can read in a few of the following posts, I think the Government got it a little wrong.
+The issue of increasing debt load is not being carried in Home Equity Credit lines.
+It is being carried on Credit Cards.
+Yet there are no new rules to regulate those, or Pay Day Loan companies either.
 Good idea, but wrong target in my opinion.

-Keeping interest rates low will protect those with a high degree of debt already, but it may also cause others to grow debt seeing how cheap borrowing is right now (and with RRSP season coming, you bet the big thing will be RRSP loans).
+Keeping interest rates low will protect those who already have a high degree of debt.
+However, it may cause others to grow debt because borrowing is cheap right now.
+With RRSP season coming, the big thing will likely be RRSP loans.

 This week, for me, was an eclectic set of posts including: